sirredbeard/awesome-wsl/README.md

 #### WSL Web Development

-Because WSL allows developers to run a variety of Linux servers locally on their Windows machine, WSL is uniquely useful for web and other server-side development.
-The following are different developers approaches to creating their web development enviroment using WSL:
+Because WSL allows developers to run a variety of Linux server applications locally on their Windows machine, WSL is uniquely useful for web, cloud, and other server-side development tasks.
+The following are different developers' approaches to creating their web development environment using WSL:

 * [We put Linux in your Windows](https://www.youtube.com/watch?v=JZCPYWrTLTg) - YouTube talk by Windows kernel team member Sarah Cooley on WSL for Windows.
 * [Setting Up Windows for Web Development](https://blog.cloudboost.io/setting-up-windows-for-web-development-28483d245a82).